-Students from the Aventus college of further education have recently been involved in a project to test a tool developed as part of the GREAT research project that Wittenborg University has been a key academic partner in since it started in 2011.
+Students from the Aventus college of further education have recently been involved in a project to test a tool developed as part of the GREAT research project that WUAS has been a key academic partner in since it started in 2011.

 Students used an economic tool developed by Wittenborg to calcute the viability of putting solar panels on the building shared by Aventus and Wittenborg in Apeldoorn.
 How many solar panels will be needed?
 How can the initiative be both profitable and sustainable?